CodyDiBella/data-structures/study-sheet.md

 Breadth-first search is commonly used to find the shortest path between two nodes in a graph or to determine if a graph is connected.
 When implementing this algorithm in JavaScript, you typically use a queue to keep track of the nodes that need to be visited, and an array or a map to keep track of the nodes that have already been visited.

+A queue is the best data structure for performing BFS.

 ## Depth-first search

 Depth-first search is a graph traversal algorithm that explores as far as possible along each branch before backtracking.
 This algorithm starts at a given node, then visits its first unvisited neighbor, then the first unvisited neighbor of that node, and so on, until it reaches a dead end.
 Then it backtracks to the most recent node with unvisited neighbors and continues exploring from there.

 Depth-first search is commonly used to search for a path between two nodes in a graph or to explore all possible paths in a maze.
 When implementing this algorithm in JavaScript, you typically use a stack or recursion to keep track of the nodes that need to be visited, and an array or a map to keep track of the nodes that have already been visited.

+A stack is the best data structure for performing DFS.

 ## In-order, pre-order, and post-order tree traversal